ReCheck-io/recheck-sdk/README.md

 # ReCheck SDK

+This repository contains a summary of the encryption protocol ReCheck developed and afterwars links to the tools implementing this tool with a bit of description.
+We believe this will help you to choose which one is going to be the most useful for you and continue to the tool's repository where more detail can be found.

 ## Overview of our encryption protocol

 ReCheck developed an end-to-end encryption protocol for secure data interaction and transfer.